The UEFA European Women's Under-19 Championship consists of two qualifying rounds and an annual eight-team final tournament.

-There are two qualifying rounds of four teams, with one country hosting the round-robin fixtures, played over six days.
+Played in the autumn, with one country hosting round-robin fixtures played over six days.
 The group winners advance to the next round, and depending on the number of entries there may also be a specified number of runners-up or all runners-up and the bets third-placed sides.

 The regulations for the UEFA European Women's Under-19 Championship are initially drawn up by the UEFA Administration before being submitted to the UEFA Women's Football Committee.
 They are then forwarded upon that committee's approval to the UEFA Executive Committee for ratification.

-©UEFA.com 1998-2016.
+©UEFA.com 1998-2017.
 All rights reserved.